 You’d think knowing how to use plumber’s tape (also called Teflon tape) is easy.
 But so many people do it incorrectly, we thought we’d review the right way to use it.

 And yes, it is easy!
 But like riding a bike, if you’ve never taught how to do it, you’re going to crash a few times before you get moving.

 For all you visual learners out there, here’s our video on how to use plumber’s tape correctly.

 Teflon or plumber’s tape is used to create a watertight seal on threaded metal joints.
 For example, like in the video above, we apply it to a shower head that needs to join with the threaded end of the chrome-plated metal shower pipe.

-You can also use it to create a seal on rigid/hard plastic pipe joints that are threaded.
+You can also use it to create other seals.
+For example, on rigid/hard plastic pipe joints that are threaded.
 In addition, wherever you use plumber’s tape, a great alternative is to use pipe dope.
 Either is a great way to make sure the joint is watertight.